-2012.
-As of 2018, Nagoya University boasts nine undergraduate schools, 13 graduate schools, 3 research institutes and 3 interuniversity service facilities, standing strong and proud as one of the country's core "comprehensive" universities.
+As of 2024, Nagoya University boasts nine undergraduate schools, 13 graduate schools, three research institutes, and five interuniversity service facilities, standing strong and proud as one of the country's core "comprehensive" universities.

-Established at Nagova University in Japan in 1991, School of the Graduate International Development (GSID) is a pioneering and leading graduate school specializing in international development.
-For more than 30 years, GSID has engaged in research and education in international development in developing countries, particularly in Asia, and has tackled a issues that wide range of constrain socioeconomic development, including poverty, inequality, and conflict, while proposing solutions for these issues.
+Established at Nagoya University in Japan in 1991, the Graduate School of International Development (GSID) is a pioneering and leading graduate school specializing in international development.
+For more than 30 years, GSID has engaged in research and education in international development in developing countries, particularly in Asia, and has tackled a range of issues that constrain socioeconomic development, including poverty, inequality, and conflict, while proposing solutions for these issues.
 GSID offers a toplevel international educational environment in Japan.
 All classes are conducted in English, and more than 80% of the students come from countries other than Japan.
-Nagoya university curriculum consolidated the into five educational programs, each with a revised curriculum: the Program in Economic Development Policy and Management; the Program in Peace and Governance; the Program in Inclusive Society and State; the Program in Education and Human Resource Development; and the Program in Poverty and Social Policy.